 Generally, the total number of appliances that can be controlled without using a microcontroller (MCU) is limited to three or four.
 One possible solution to this limitation is described in this project.
-Using this circuit, you can control up to 16 electrical appliances using HT12E and HT12D in transmitter and receiver sections, respectively.
+Using this circuit, you can control Multiple electrical appliances (up to 16) using HT12E and HT12D in the transmitter and receiver sections, respectively.

 The circuit is divided into three main sections:

 The circuit diagram of the transmitter section is shown in Fig. 1.
-It is built around 4×4 matrix keypad connected across connector CON1, key encoder MM74C922 (IC1), encoder HT12E (IC2), 433MHz RF transmitter module (TX1) and a few other components.
+It is built around a 4×4 matrix keypad connected across connector CON1, key encoder MM74C922 (IC1), encoder HT12E (IC2), 433MHz RF transmitter module (TX1) and a few other components.

-Signal received at the receiver side is active low till a pushbutton (input from keyboard) is pressed at the transmitter section.
+The Signal received at the receiver side is active low till a pushbutton (input from the keyboard) is pressed at the transmitter section.
 In order to control an appliance with this signal, make a bistable circuit that will convert the single-pulse signal into two stable states (high and low) to drive a relay.

 The circuit diagram of the bistable section is shown in Fig. 3.
-It is built around decade counter 4017B (IC5), 5V relay (RL1) and a few other components.
+It is built around decade counter 4017B (IC5), 5V relay (RL1), and a few other components.
 Here, 4017B is used as a bistable multivibrator.
-Output state of the bistable does not change until the next input is received.
+The output state of the bistable does not change until the next input is received.
 AP is the appliance control input to IC5.
 It could be any one of the inputs from AP1 through AP16, from IC4.
 Connect the appliance to be controlled across the contacts of the relay.

-Working of the circuit is simple.
+The working of the circuit is simple.
 When you press a key on the keypad, the input signal is encoded and transmitted through the RF transmitter module.

-For example, if input key 1 (not shown here) is pressed, AP1 will be low and RL1 will be energised.
+For example, if input key 1 (not shown here) is pressed, AP1 will be low and RL1 will be energized.
 The load or appliance connected at CON4 will be on at the same time LED17 and LED20 will be on.